 Laiq Ahmed Atif

-The author is president, Ahmadiyya Muslim Jamaat Malta.
+The author is president of Ahmadiyya Muslim Jamaat, Malta.

 The Times: Saturday, 19th June 2010